yashchitneni/men-in-the-arena/README.md

 ## 🙋‍♂️ About Us

-Made with ❤️ by [Your Name/Team].
+Made with ❤️ by Yash Chitneni.
 We believe everyone deserves a beautiful website, regardless of their technical skills.

 ---